vfonsecad/unsupervised-sample-selection/README.md

 # publication
-1. this repository contain all the results related to an upcoming publication
+1. this repository contains all the results related to an upcoming publication